qddwudan/GESE/README.md

 		- pheno: specify the column name for disease status in the pheno_file.

-		- scriptPATH: the directory where the scripts are in

 		- missense: whether missense variants are considred

-		- sift: whether use sift as a criterion for filtering damaging variants
+		- sift: whether to use sift as a criterion for filtering damaging variants

-		- polypheno2: whether use polyphen2-HVAR as a criterion for filtering damaging variants
+		- polypheno2: whether to use polyphen2-HVAR as a criterion for filtering damaging variants

+        - fathmm: whehter to include detelrious variants predicted by famthmm

-		- cadd_min: include variants with CADD score greater than this value.
+		- minCADD: include variants with CADD score greater than this value.

-		- maf_max: include the variants with MAF less than this value, in Europeans in UK10K, 1000GP, and ExAC database.
+		- maxMAF: include the variants with MAF less than this value, in Europeans in UK10K, 1000GP, and ExAC database.

-		- maf_max_control: include the variants with MAFs less than this value, in the controls in the study
+		- mafMAF_control: include the variants with MAFs less than this value, in the controls in the study

+        - segOnly: whether t ocompute the segregation information only

+        - recessive: if segOnly, recessive mode of inheritance is used to compute segregation information

+        - dominant: if segOnly, dominant mode of inheritance is used to compute segregation information

+        - CH: if segOnly, (pseudo) compound heterozygous mode of inheritance is used to compute segregation information.
+More information of GESE R package manual.

-		- familyWeight: can provide an optional weighting for the families in a file. its dimenstion could be (number of families)x(2).
+		- weight_fam: can provide an optional weighting for the families in a file. its dimenstion could be (number of families)x(2).
 The first column should be family name (column name FID).
 If the weights for the families are the same for all the genes, the second column should just be weight (columns name "weight"), otherwise the second column and above should be the gene names (columns names are corresponding GENE names).

-	other input parameters for rerun:
+	other input parameters for 'rerun' to compute weighted GESE:

 		- qpheno: the quantitative phenotype used to weigh the families

-        - weightGiven: whether the weight matrix has already been created before.
+        - weight_given: whether the weight matrix has already been created before.
 If this is false, new weight matrix will be stored in the file with name given by familyWeight parameter.

-        - familyWeight: file name of weight matrix, may or may not exist already.
+        - weight_fam: file name of weight matrix, may or may not exist already.

+        Note that other parameters required including program_name, script_dir, Rscript_exec, plink_exec, plink_file, studyAnno, databaseAnno, fam_file, pheno_file, pheno should stay the same as running 'run'.
+Calling 'run' first is required before computing weighted GESE using 'rerun'.'